Current (financial services company)

-Current (Finco Services, Inc.) is an American financial services and software development company (FinTech) based in New York City which provides mobile banking services through its partner banks, Choice Financial Group and Cross River Bank.
+Finco Services, Inc., branded as Current, is an American financial services and software development company based in New York City.
+It provides mobile banking services through its partner banks, Choice Financial Group, and Cross River Bank.

 The company offers spending accounts, which include early access to paychecks, fee-free overdraft, secured credit building, earned wage access, savings boosts up to 4%, fee-free ATMs, cryptocurrency and redeemable points for cash back.
 Current’s mobile banking services do not have annual fees, overdraft fees or minimum balance requirements.

 Current provides services through its mobile app, and has no physical branches.
 Account-holders are issued Visa debit cards or credit cards, and have access to an online banking system accessible via the mobile app for Android or iOS.

 History

 Stuart Sopp and Trevor Marshall founded Current in 2015 in New York City to provide alternative banking services to traditional banks.

 Current bases their banking platform on technology called the Current Core.
 This system lowered the cost of maintaining accounts in comparison to traditional banks built on legacy infrastructure.
 This allows Current to provide service to customers at a lower cost than traditional banks, and thus eliminate or reduce fees charged to customers.

+In 2020, Current added over 100,000 new members each month from April to December, reaching one million accounts by June.
+By December 2022, Current had over four million accounts.

 In 2024, Current was named to CNBC’s ‘The World’s Top 250 Fintech Companies’.

 In January 2025, Current became a member of the American Fintech Council.